QuickFastly/Nova-Regna/World/History & Events/NPCF Treaty.md

 Civilians found to be in unlawful possession of Category 1 Weapons are to be faced with a minimum fine of 2,000,000 CR or equivalent in local currency, or up to a maximum of 65% of their annual income, AND a minimum of five years jail time, or up to thirty years if they cannot afford the fine.

+These fines are paid to an international trust that is used to fund development of new peaceful technologies for the benefit of all people in the world, provide relief and support to refugees, and support humanitarian non-profit organizations.

-Individuals found to be in violation of their claimed exemptions after they have expired, been revoked, or otherwise dissolved, are to have their weapons confiscated and destroyed, and if their illegal weapons are Category 1 Weapons, they are to also face the same punishment as civilian possession of Category 2 Weapons.
+Individuals found to be in violation of their claimed exemptions after they have expired, been revoked, or otherwise dissolved, are to have their weapons confiscated and destroyed, and if their illegal weapons are Category 1 Weapons, they are also to face the same punishment as civilian possession of Category 2 Weapons.

 While it is not specified in the treaty, some countries also restrict concealment and regulate ownership of weapon categories 3, 4, and 5 at their own discretion.
+Fines for these violations are not required to be paid to the international trust, and may instead be collected by local governments.

 ### Public reception

-Public reception was largely positive when this treaty was proposed, notable exceptions being Destrea, who fully opposed the treaty and refused to sign, and both [[Grenneria]] and [[Ustonia]], citing high border tensions with Destrea as a concern, though they ultimately did sign.
+Public reception was largely positive when this treaty was proposed, notable exceptions being Destrea, who fully opposed the treaty and refused to sign, and both [[Grenneria]] and [[Ustonia]], citing high border tensions with Destrea as a concern, though they ultimately did sign as it became clear that national militaries and private military companies were exempt.

+Part of the reason reception was so positive and the proposal was so easy to pass compared to other international treaties is that at the time, civilian owned firearms were rare in most of the world, and virtually unheard of in some areas.
+Ustonia and Destrea accounted for more than 80% of all civilain owned firearms in the world, with Grenneria accounting for the next 8%.

 As the legal proceedings carried on, it was also made public that the proposal included total restriction of non-projectile weapons, which led to public outcry in many countries and caused these restrictions to be heavily relaxed.